NATIONAL LIBRARY OF ARMENIA

-The National Library of Armenia, as the world’s largest repository of Armenian publishing products, as well as a library science and information center, creates all conditions for the collection and processing of the information and ensures its full accessibility for readers in all possible ways.
+The National Library of Armenia, as the world’s largest repository of Armenian published works, as well as a center of library science and information, collects, processes and preserves the published materials of the Republic of Armenia and ensures its full accessibility for readers through all available means.

-Among the various functions that value the library as a scientific structure are included services for readers, acquisition of printed materials, storage of library funds and their digitization, as well as bibliographic research.
+The various functions of the library include reader services (membership, interlibrary loan, reading rooms, etc.), acquisition of printed materials, preservation and digitization of library materials, as well as bibliographic research.

-From 1925 to 1990 the library bore the name of the statesman and public figure Alexander Myasnikyan, and in 1990 was renamed the National Library of Armenia.
-The library is located in 4 buildings.
-The oldest of them was built by the architect Alexander Tamanyan in 1939.
+From 1925 to 1990, the library bore the name of the statesman and public figure Alexander Myasnikyan, and in 1990 was renamed the National Library of Armenia.
+The library is located in four buildings, the oldest of which was built by architect Alexander Tamanyan in 1939.

-In 2008-2011, the building was reconstructed, this time with the financial support of the RA Government.
-The range of readers of the library is wide enough.
-In different years, it was visited by famous Armenian writers Avetik Isahakyan, Derenik Demirchyan, Paruyr Sevak, Nairi Zaryan, also famous scientists Viktor Hambardzumyan, Sergey Mergelyan, John Kirakosyan, Edward Jrbashyan and others.
+From 2008 to 2011, the building was reconstructed, this time with the financial support of the government of the Republic of Armenia.
+In general, the range of readers who visit the library is varied.
+Throughout its history, it has been visited by famous Armenian writers such as Avetik Isahakyan, Derenik Demirchyan, Paruyr Sevak, Nairi Zaryan, as well as the scientists Viktor Hambardzumyan, Sergey Mergelyan, John Kirakosyan, Edward Jrbashyan and others.